-Teleworking does not change the job duties, obligations, responsibilities, or terms and conditions of agency employment including requirements for taking leave.
-Teleworking employees must comply with all agency rules, policies, practices, and instructions.
-Department directors or their designee shall continually assess whether an employee's telework assignment is effective and accomplishing the responsibilities and mission of the department.
+Remote work does not change the job duties, obligations, responsibilities, or terms and conditions of agency employment including requirements for taking leave.
+Employees who work remotely must comply with all agency rules, policies, practices, and instructions.
+Department directors or their designee shall continually assess whether an employee's remote work assignment is effective and accomplishing the responsibilities and mission of the department.